-Me Helena Lamed is director of the Faculty's legal methodology program.
+Me Helena Lamed, who retired at the end of May 2017, was director of the Faculty's legal methodology program.
 In that role, she teaches the first year methodology course on legal research and writing and the second year course on legal ethics and advocacy.
-She also offers a course on literary and linguistic approaches to law.
+She also offered a course on literary and linguistic approaches to law.

 In addition to her formal teaching (starting at McGill in 2003) Me Lamed has also worked coordinating McGill's large (and very successful!) competitive moot programs.

 What do you want your students to take away from your courses and how do you make your teaching meaningful for them?